Hyper-Kitten/human-urls/README.md

 rails generate slug_migration Post
 ```

-Once the DB is ready include the HumanUrls::Sluggable module in your model and call the 'sluggify':
+Once the DB is ready, include the HumanUrls::Sluggable module in your model and call the 'sluggify' method:

 ```ruby
 class Post < ActiveRecord::Base